Neural Production Systems: Learning Rule-Governed Visual Dynamics: Experiments

 \paragraph{Atari Games.} We also test the proposed model in the more complicated setting of Atari.
 Atari games also have sparse interactions between entities.
 For instance, in Pong, any interaction involves only 2 entities: (1) paddle and ball or (2) ball and the wall.
 Therefore, we expect sparse interactions captured by \modelname\ to outperform GNNs here as well.

 We follow the same setup as for the physics environment described in the previous section.
 We present the results for the Atari experiments in Figure \ref{fig:gnn_experiments}(b), showing the average H@1 score across 5 games: Pong, Space Invaders, Freeway, Breakout, and QBert.
 As expected, we can see that the proposed model achieves a higher score than the GNN-based C-SWM.
-The results for the Atari experiments reinforce the claim that \modelname\ is especially good at learning sparse interactions.
+The results for the Atari experiments reinforce the claim that \modelname\ is especially good at learning sparse interactions. \paragraph{Learning Rules for Physical Reasoning.}